 When it comes to lats, they play an important role when it comes to the shoulder and when it comes to the back.
 They also play a role when causing shoulder injuries, and back injuries, helping when it comes to overcoming a shoulder injury or back injury.

-Sometimes what you will end up having to do is stretch out the lats, and a lot of times the stretching that people would end up focusing in on is stretching for the lats that focuses in on the origin, which is towards the back or towards the pelvis area.
+Sometimes what you will end up having to do is stretch out the lats, and a lot of times the stretching that people would end up focusing on is stretching for the lats that focus on the origin, which is towards the back of the pelvis area.

-What I like to do is focus more on the insertion, which is where the lats ends up connecting up into the shoulder.
-I end up going through 3 different exercises and the exercises tend to be progressive in nature.
+What I like to do is focus more on the insertion, which is where the lats end up connecting up into the shoulder.
+I end up going through 3 different exercises and the exercises tend to be progressive.
 So Level 1 ends up being where I start people off.
 Level 2 is where I progress people to.
 And then Level 3 is the more advanced or the stronger stretch.